AlgoMaster Logo

 Strangler Fig Pattern

-The goal is to keep the client entry point stable while the legacy system shrinks until it has no remaining responsibility.
+The goal is to keep the client entry point stable while the old system slowly shrinks.
+When the old system has no remaining responsibility, you can retire it.
+This chapter explains how the routing layer works and how to plan a safe migration.

 A full rewrite can work for a small system with clear behavior and few integrations.
-It becomes risky when the old system is large, business-critical, and poorly documented.
+It becomes risky when the old system is large, important to the business, and poorly documented.

-The usual failure mode is uncertainty: hidden rules, changing requirements, and late production feedback.
+The usual failure mode is uncertainty: hidden rules, changing requirements, and feedback that arrives too late.

 The Strangler Fig pattern reduces this risk by turning one large replacement into many smaller replacements.